nweaver/nweaver.github.io/index.md

 camera interfaces, a GPS, an IMU, power distribution, and a separate chip for a LoRa datalink.

+The major idea is that by coupling a Raspberry Pi compute module into a small drone it should be possible to build small, vision based autonomy in a very low-cost package.
+The RP4 compute module has *just enough* compute to do a reasonable amount of vision processing and, by coupling it to an independent autopilot, offload all the true real-time processing to a dedicated coprocessor.

 <br clear="left">

 ### Current Status

 - Previous version successfully flew using Ardupilot

+- Current version has partial validation: Power supply, CM4 interfacing, camera interfacing, and GPS are verified as working.

+- Trial physical integration into a small quadcopter using an off-the-shelf racing drone frame.

 ### ToDo List

-- Port Ardupilot to the current board
+- Port Ardupilot to the current board and fly under remote control.

-- Port ExpressLRS to the ESP32 datalink chip
+- Port ExpressLRS to the ESP32 datalink chip.

+- Implement RemoteID on the ESP32 datalink chip.

-- Consider a revised design to fix identified bugs, switch to a more advanced IMU chip, and other related changes
+- Consider a revised design to fix identified bugs, switch to a more advanced IMU chip, and other related changes.

 ## Project Sparrowhawk